-To define the signalling manipulation, navigate to Dashboard → Global Profiles → Signaling Manipulation and click on Add and enter a title.
-A new blank SigMa Editor window will pop up.
-The script text is as follows:
+To define the signalling manipulation, navigate to Global Profiles → Signaling Manipulation in the main menu on the left hand side.
+Click on Add Script and enter a title in the script editor (not shown).
+The script text is displayed below.